If you'd like to get

 to know the difference between what our kids need and what they want.

-I find myself bribing my kids to do things they need to
+I find myself bribing my kids to do things they need to do.
+How can I stop?

 How many times have you offered your kids rewards for simple